-We can see that the sentences (3-a), (3-b) and (4-b) are felicitous, whereas (4-a) is not.
-This observation can be explained by the tense agreement constraint, which says that the same tense must be used in both the matrix clause and the subordination clause.
-Ebert and Hitnerwimmer [Ebert and Hinterwimmer, 2010] show that quantification over situations/eventualities has to obey this rule, whereas quantification over individuals does not have to.
-We can observe that AQ obeys the tense agreement constraint, whereas DQs do not.
-Therefore, we can conclude that AQs quantify over situations, and DQs over individuals.
+Sentences (34-a), (34-b), and (35-b) are felicitous, whereas (35-a) is not.
+This observation can be explained by the tense agreement constraint, which says that the same tense must be used in both the matrix clause and the subordinate clause.
+Ebert and Hinterwimmer [Ebert and Hinterwimmer, 2010] show that quantification over events/situations has to obey this rule, whereas quantification over individuals does not have to.
+AQs obey the tense agreement constraint, whereas DQs do not.
+Therefore, it can be concluded that AQs quantify over situations, and DQs over individuals.

-The fact that the AQs quantify over events/situations can be observed in another example:
+The fact that AQs quantify over events/situations can be observed in another example:

-(5) Peter always sings.
+(36) Peter always sings.

-The sentence (5) can be paraphrased: Whenever Peter does something he sings.
-This kind os paraphrase is possible in all sentences with AQs.
+Sentence (36) can be paraphrased: Whenever Peter does something he sings.
+This kind of paraphrase is possible in all sentences with AQs.

-Syntax Indeterminability Another important difference between AQs and DQs concerns determination of the arguments of the clause with AQs and DQS: the restrictor and nucleus of AQs depend on information structure, whereas the arguments of DQs are determined by syntax.
-All the differences between AQs and DQs shown in these paragraps are summarized in table 5.
+Syntax Indeterminability Another important difference between AQs and DQs concerns determination of the arguments of the clause with AQs and DQs: the restrictor and nucleus of AQs depend on information structure, whereas the arguments of DQs are determined by syntax.
+All the differences between AQs and DQs discussed here are summarized in table 5.

-Although there are many adverbial qunatifiers, in the $QUIS{SEM}$ we limited ourselves to always.
+Although there are many adverbial quantifiers, $QUIS{SEM}$ is limited to always.
 On the basis of this AQ, we want to show in general how it is possible to elicit counterparts and the meaning of the AQs in the object language.

 AQs DQs

 quantification over situations/events individuals

-tense agreement obey not obey
+tense agreement obey do not obey

 constraint

 arguments deter- information structure syntax

 mined by